hibbitts-design/grav-theme-quark-open-publishing/README.md

 ## Default Options

-Quark Open Blogging comes with a few default options that can be set site-wide.
+Quark Open Publishing comes with a few default options that can be set site-wide.
 These options are:

 ```yaml
 enabled: true                 # Enable the theme